AdobeDocs/experience-manager-64.en/help/assets/assets-migration-guide.md

 The [ACS AEM Tools CSV Asset Importer](https://adobe-consulting-services.github.io/acs-aem-tools/features/csv-asset-importer/index.html) pulls assets from the file system and asset metadata from a CSV file for the asset import.
 The AEM Asset Manager API is used to import the assets into the system and apply the configured metadata properties.
 Ideally, assets are mounted on the server via a network file mount or through an external drive.

-Because assets do not need to be transmitted over a network, overall performance improves dramatically and this method is generally considered to be the most efficient way to load assets into the repository.
-Additionally, because the tool supports metadata ingestion, you can import all assets and metadata in a single step rather than also create a second step to apply the metadata through a separate tool.
+When assets are not transmitted over a network the overall performance improves a lot.
+This method is usually the most efficient method to load assets into the repository.
+Additionally, you can import all assets and metadata in a single step as the tool supports metadata ingestion.
+No other step is required to apply the metadata, say using a separate tool.

 ### Process renditions {#process-renditions}